theonlyway/openlifter/README.md

 ### API

-The main way Openlifter exports it's data is it sends it to a middleware API.
+The main way Openlifter exports it's data is it sends it to a middleware API (Since Openlifter is a client side app things don't have access to the browser memory where the data is stored).
 You can view a copy of the API spec [here](Openlifter-openapi.yaml).
 A local copy of the API can be hosted locally on your machine as long as you have [Docker](https://www.docker.com/products/docker-desktop/) installed.
 Once docker is installed you can launch a copy of the API by doing the following:

 * Change directories to the [docker](./docker/) folder
 * Run `docker compose up -d`